dazinator/Dazinator.Extensions.DependencyInjection/src/DependencyInjection.NamedServices/README.md

 Note: You should be careful though, regarding the following:

 - You don't want to allow services that are registered as `singleton`, to be handed dependencies that are registered as `scoped`.
+- You don't want to call `sp.GetNamed<Claws>("D")` to obtain a transient if its `IDisposable` as that instance will not be disposed for you when using the above technique.

 ## Singletons